jspsych/jsPsych/docs/plugins/browser-check.md

 ## Examples

-???+ example "Recording all of the available features, no interactive resize"
+???+ example "Recording all of the available features, no exclusions"
     === "Code"
         ```javascript
         var trial = {
-          type: jsPsychBrowserCheck,
+          type: jsPsychBrowserCheck
-          allow_resize: false
         };
         ```